f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 The role is relevant when the RMA device was the **target of AS3 deployments**.

 Steps executed by the role automatically:
-1. Backup AS3 declarations from RMA device
+1. Backup AS3 declarations and Legacy App Services from RMA device
-2. Delete the AS3 application services on BIG-IQ dashboard (apps won't be deleted on the BIG-IP but only on BIG-IQ)
+2. Delete the Application services on BIG-IQ dashboard using RMA device (apps won't be deleted on the BIG-IP but only on BIG-IQ)
 3. Remove the RMA device from BIG-IQ
 4. Add back the RMA device in BIG-IQ (assuming it has been replaced and UCS backup restored using the same IP address as before)
-5. Re-deploy the AS3 application services on the new target device (no service impact)
+5. Re-deploy the AS3 and Legacy Application Services on the new target device (no service impact)

 # Prerequisites

+- Make sure device part of the same cluster can be successfully discover and imported in BIG-IQ
 - The RMA device have been replaced before running this role and is up and running, HA cluster sync (*if not standalone*)
 - Install following galaxy roles:
   - ``ansible-galaxy install f5devcentral.atc_deploy --force``
   - ``ansible-galaxy install f5devcentral.bigiq_move_app_dashboard --force``
 - Install following galaxy collection:
-  - ``ansible-galaxy collection install f5networks.f5_modules --force`` (for latest up to date [bigiq_device_discovery](https://docs.ansible.com/ansible/latest/modules/bigiq_device_discovery_module.html) module)
+  - ``ansible-galaxy collection install f5networks.f5_modules --force`` (see [bigiq_device_discovery](https://docs.ansible.com/ansible/latest/modules/bigiq_device_discovery_module.html) module)

 # Limitations

-- The RMA device must have **ONLY AS3 application services** (no Service Catalog or Legacy services).
+- The role will only restore **AS3 application services** and **Legacy Application Services** (no App Services deployed using Service Catalog templates).
-If you are interested to support those types of app services [open an issue on GitHub](https://github.com/f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/issues).
+For app services deployed using Service Catalog templates, it is recommended to [convert](https://clouddocs.f5.com/training/community/big-iq-cloud-edition/html/class1/module6/lab4.html) it to Legacy App Services.
 - RMA device IP address must be the same after the device has been replaced & restore.
 - This role does NOT save the Application Services **Custom Application Roles** assigned to a user or groups of users for the applications hosted on the RMA device.
 You may not use this role if you are in this case.
 If you are interested to support the user/application roles relation [open an issue on GitHub](https://github.com/f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/issues).